Code-Institute-Submissions/EDavies2020-fps-ms1/README.md

 ## Code

-* Code for the carousel on the homepage was copied from [Bootstrap documents](https://getbootstrap.com/docs/4.5/components/carousel/)
+* Code for the carousel on the homepage was inspired from [Bootstrap documents](https://getbootstrap.com/docs/4.5/components/carousel/)
 * Code for the animation of the company logo was copied from the 'Love Running project', Code institute Full stack devloper course

 ## Media